Hercules (roller coaster): Modifications

-During testing the coaster had difficulty climbing out of the valley, occasionally coming to a stop on the anti-rollbacks at the top of the triple-up.
+During testing, the coaster had difficulty climbing out of the valley, occasionally coming to a stop on the anti-rollbacks at the top of the triple-up.
 On media day members of the Dinn crew were stationed at the high point of the triple-up for the first runs of the day to make certain the train cleared the top of the hill.
 After the first few weekends of operation, the top of the hill was lowered by three feet.
-Hercules was running with a new PTC train design that featured six, four-seat cars coupled together with a trailer hitch.
-Unfortunately the hitch point was too far back from the rear wheel axle of each car which caused the cars to oscillate in a side-to-side motion.
-Since these new trains coincided with the first Dinn and Summers coasters, this shaking became known to enthusiasts as the "Dinn shuffle."
-Summers had calculated the perfect angle for the high-speed turn at the bottom of the first drop, but with all the forces directed downward toward the bottom of the rails, the train hunted side to side trying to find the right path along the rails.
-This motion was only aggravated by the design of the trailered PTC trains.
-Eventually, the banking angle of the turn was lessened to keep the guide wheels pressed against the outside rail, but the turn remained problematic requiring frequent retracking and reinforcement.
-The trailered trains were eventually replaced with articulating trains and by year five a trim brake was added to the top of the drop.
+Hercules was running with a newly designed Philadelphia Toboggan Coasters (PTC) train that featured six four-seat cars coupled together with a trailer hitch.
+However, the hitch point was too far back from the rear wheel axle of each car, which caused the cars to oscillate in a side-to-side motion.
+Since these new trains coincided with the first Dinn and Summers coasters, this shaking became known to coaster enthusiasts as the "Dinn shuffle".
+Summers had calculated the correct angle for the high-speed turn at the bottom of the first drop, but with all the forces directed downward toward the bottom of the rails, the train moved from side to side trying to find the right path along the rails.
+This motion was further aggravated by the design of the PTC trailered trains.
+Eventually, the banking angle of the turn was lessened to keep the guide wheels pressed against the outside rail, but the turn remained problematic, requiring frequent retracking and reinforcement.
+The trailered trains were eventually replaced with articulating trains, and by the coaster's fifth year of operation, a trim brake was added to the top of the drop.
 In 1994, park owner Cedar Fair contracted John F. Pierce Associates to make several off-season modifications.
-The triple-up was converted to a double-up and lowered even further.
-The drop under the station was reduced.
-The trim brake at the top of the drop was set higher to reduce the speed even more.
-During its operating life, the ride was re-tracked multiple times by Martin & Vleminckx.
+The triple-up was converted to a double-up and lowered even further, the drop under the station was reduced, and the trim brake at the top of the drop was set higher to reduce the speed even further.
+During its operating life, the ride was retracked multiple times by Martin & Vleminckx.

 Demise

-Following the 1994 modifications, the coaster continued to lose its popularity and ridership waned.
+Following the 1994 modifications, the coaster continued to dwindle in popularity as ridership waned.
 Hercules closed for the season on September 1, 2003.
 Just two days later on September 3, Dorney Park announced that Hercules would be replaced by a new steel roller coaster scheduled to open in 2005.
 Hercules' site is now occupied by Hydra the Revenge.
-The park's other wooden coaster, Thunderhawk, continues to operate and is approaching its 100th anniversary.

-Remnants of Hercules can still be found.
+Remnants of Hercules can still be found in Dorney Park.
 Several remaining concrete footings can be spotted throughout the backside of the park.